 Welcome to Spain!
 We’ll begin our journey in rugged northern Spain for the weekend–specifically, the Basque Country.
 You’ll have a day to settle in and get your bearings before class begins on Monday morning.
 Your Spanish teachers–all locals–will put you in classes based on your Spanish ability, and you’ll have classes just in the morning.
 Then, after lunch, you’ll spend the afternoon exploring all the sights of San Sebastián while practicing what you’ve learned in class.
 Chitchat with shopkeepers, order your own food at restaurants, and haggle with street vendors–you’ll be amazed at how much Spanish you can pick up by being totally immersed in the culture!

 San Sebastián is widely considered to be the culinary capital of Spain, and you’ll get to go on our unique “Tapas Tour” just like the Spanish do–hopping around to a number of different restaurants, and eating a little snack at each one.
 We’ll have a week full of adventure as we take surf lessons on one of the world’s best surfing beaches, ride a cable car up to the top of the mountain for a beautiful view of the harbor, and bike around the city on a guided tour!
+If you don’t want to bike, you can explore by foot.
 We’ll also spend an afternoon over the border in the quaint French beach town of St. Jean de Luz, where you can relax on the beach, explore the village, and try crêpes for dinner.

 DAYS 7-9: MADRID